Agricultural machinery

-Agricultural machinery relates to the mechanical structures and devices used in farming or other agriculture.
+Agricultural machinery refers to mechanical devices, vehicles, and structures used in farming or other agriculture.
 There are many types of such equipment, from hand tools and power tools to tractors and the farm implements that they tow or operate.
 Machinery is used in both organic and nonorganic farming.
 Especially since the advent of mechanised agriculture, agricultural machinery is an indispensable part of how the world is fed.

 Agricultural machinery can be regarded as part of wider agricultural automation technologies, which includes the more advanced digital equipment and agricultural robotics.
 While robots have the potential to automate the three key steps involved in any agricultural operation (diagnosis, decision-making and performing), conventional motorized machinery is used principally to automate only the performing step where diagnosis and decision-making are conducted by humans based on observations and experience.

 History

-The Industrial Revolution
+Industrial Revolution

 With the coming of the Industrial Revolution and the development of more complicated machines, farming methods took a great leap forward.
 Instead of harvesting grain by hand with a sharp blade, wheeled machines cut a continuous swath.
 Instead of threshing the grain by beating it with sticks, threshing machines separated the seeds from the heads and stalks.
 The first tractors appeared in the late 19th century.